At TotalMSK Gua Sha or IASTM is typically used to treat:-

 - Migraines and headaches.

-Gua Sha / IASTM treatment is available as part of TotalMSK's Mobile Musculoskeletal (MSK) Therapy Service.
+Gua Sha / IASTM treatment is available as part of TotalMSK's Mobile Musculoskeletal (MSK) Therapy Service, based from Reading, Berkshire.
 The private patient mobile service operates up to 20 miles from Caversham in Reading and 20 miles from Cambridge.
 TotalMSK also operates a mobile Corporate Wellbeing Clinic Service throughout Berkshire, Buckinghamshire, Cambridgeshire, Hampshire and Oxfordshire.
 Gua Sha is a Traditional Chinese Medicine (TCM) technique which dates back over 2000 years and translates as 'scraping sha-bruises' and is sometimes referred to as spooning, coining or scraping.
 There is evidence of similar techniques being used in ancient Roman times by gladiators who needed to stay in peak fighting condition.
 Gua Sha is applied using specifically shaped tools.
 Traditionally, different materials such as stone, horn, ceramics or metal are used to produce tools.
 Practitioners apply a lubricant to the area being treated and then apply repeated unidirectional strokes to the tissues, usually working along acupuncture meridian lines.
 These repeated strokes produce what is known as 'sha'.
 In ancient Chinese medicine 'sha' is believed to be the release of unhealthy elements from within the injured tissues and promotes blood flow and healing.
 Although the 'sha' appears to be 'bruising', it looks very different in practice and creates transitory therapeutic petechia.
 The 'petechia' looks like tiny droplets of blood below the surface of the skin.
 The 'sha' resembles a "love bite" or "hickey", though tends not to be painful.
 Traditional Chinese Medicine considered blood stagnation as pathogenic.
 Hence, raising the 'sha' was thought to be an essential aspect of maintaining health.
 Gua Sha has traditionally been used to treat a wide variety of ailments including; pain, headaches, stiffness, nausea, vomiting, wheezing, coughs, colds, chills and fevers.
 Recent studies have shown that Gua Sha appears to be able to stimulate the immune system.
 Other studies have shown the Gua Sha can also increase collagen production within the tissues treated.

 Instrument Assisted Soft Tissue Mobilisation (IASTM)